the-turing-way/the-turing-way/book/content/reproducibility/04/barriers.md

 ## Publication bias towards novel findings

 Novel results are not necessarily accurate or interesting but they are rewarded in the academic world!
+Papers that do not find statistically significant relationships are hard to publish, particularly if the results *do not* reproduce previously published findings.
+(That includes statistically significant findings that go in the opposite direction to already published work.)
-Your article might be less likely to be accepted to a journal or a confence if it reproduces already-published results instead of producing a new set.
-In addition, if you do not find anything e.g. any significant relationship, you might be less likely to publish, let alone make your work reproducible: as a result, there may be lots of duplicated work going on, where lots of different researchers are asking the same question and not telling anyone what they have found.
+Similarly, an article might be less likely to be accepted to a journal or a confence if it successfully reproduces already-published results instead of producing a new set.
+There's a good chance that reviewers will say "we already know this" and reject the submission.

+John Ioannidis published an influential paper in 2005 titled "Why Most Published Research Findings Are False" (doi: [10.1371/journal.pmed.0020124](https://doi.org/10.1371/journal.pmed.0020124)) which discusses the many factors that contribute to publication bias.
+Therefore it is very likely that there is a lot of duplicated work in data science.
+Too many different researchers are asking the same question, not getting the answer they expect or want, and then not telling anyone what they have found.

 ## Barrier 3